Saphirac/ft_irc/RFCs_summary.md

 	(for example, the channel topic, a flag field, a list of the channel operators, etc...)

 # Message specifications
-Every message received by the server must:
+Every message sent and received by the server must:
 - be at most 512 characters long.
 - be formatted as follows:<br>
 	`[ ":" prefix space ] command [ params ] crlf`<br>